 Self-guided: Visitors interested in self-guided tours are welcome seven days a week, daytime and evening hours.
 Group tours must be scheduled in advance.

-The memorial garden: a symbolic journey through the process of donation
+The memorial garden: a symbolic journey through loss to renewal

 The Wall of Tears

 A family’s loss marks the beginning of the journey.
 At the memorial entrance, water flowing over the words, “friend, wife, son, daughter, mother, sister, husband, brother, father,” symbolizes tears shed by donor families.